 - Root check: A simple app that tells you if your device has been rooted.
 The new design gives a clear overview of all the information and with beautiful transitions allows you to easily navigate through the app

-- Flip: Specially handy when traveling abroad, Flip is a currency converting app that has completely been designed around Material Design
+- Flip: Especially handy when traveling abroad, Flip is a currency converting app that has completely been designed around Material Design

 - Local Cast: stream PDFs, images, videos, and music locally from device to device.
 Local Cast’s new design makes it even easier to share files and a more pleasant experience for users to use.